-- · The rate of future salary increases; and - Future investment returns.
+- The discount rates and the rate of future pension increases; and - Assumed mortality rates of the pensioners.

-As noted in Note 10, under section 60 of the Act, the benefits payable by the Scheme are guaranteed by the Crown.
+As noted in Note 11, under section 60 of the Act, the benefits payable by the Scheme are guaranteed by the Crown.

 We have included the actuarial deficit and Triennial Valuation of the Scheme's liabilities as a key audit matter due to the significance of the disclosures to the financial statements and the subjectivity of the assumptions inherent in estimating the amount.
 Our audit procedures included the following:

-- Testing the underlying data provided to the actuary and confirming that these agree to underlying records; - Evaluating the competence and objectivity and relevant experience of the Scheme's actuary; - Engaging our internal actuarial specialist to independently understand, challenge and evaluate: - The work and findings of the Scheme's actuary; - The actuarial methods and assumptions employed, specifically the discount rate, future pension increases and pensioner mortality. - Evaluating the related disclosures about the Scheme's vested benefits, and the risks attached to them which is included in Note 11 to the Scheme's financial statements. - Assessing the related disclosures concerning the Scheme's actuarial deficit and any plan by the Crown to fund benefit payments as they fall due.
+- Testing the underlying data provided to the actuary and confirming that these agree to underlying records; - Evaluating the competence and objectivity and relevant experience of the Scheme's actuary; - Engaging our internal actuarial specialist to independently understand, challenge and evaluate: - The work and findings of the Scheme's actuary; - The actuarial methods and assumptions employed, specifically assumed future investment returns, the difference between the future investment returns and the rates of CPI inflation and assumed mortality rates of the pensioners. - Evaluating the related disclosures about the Scheme's vested benefits, and the risks attached to them which is included in Note 12 to the Scheme's financial statements. - Assessing the related disclosures concerning the Scheme's actuarial deficit and any plan by the Crown to fund benefit payments as they fall due.